-It pays to know just how long turkey can be stored as it can be easy to lose track of the days between Christmas and New Year, but if you cooked a turkey in 2022, you definitely shouldn't be eating it the same in 2023 unless it's been frozen.
+It pays to know just how long turkey can be stored as it can be easy to lose track of the days between Christmas and New Year.

 So whether you just miscalculated the size of turkey you need or purposely overcooked with leftovers in mind, find out everything you need to know about how to store your cooked turkey.